-r_t = rate of remuneration on holdings of required reserves for the maintenance period t.
-Standard rounding of the rate of remuneration if to two decimals will be applied.
+r_t = rate of renumeration on holdings of required reserves for the maintenance period t.
+Standard rounding of the rate of remuneration to two decimals shall be applied.

-i= ith calendar day of the maintenance period t.
+i = ith calendar day of the maintenance period t.

-MR_i= marginal interest rate for the most recent main refinancing operation settled on or before calendar day i.
-Where more than one main refinancing operation is conducted for settlement on the same day, a simple average of the marginal rates of the operations conducted in parallel is used.
+MR_i = marginal interest rate for the most recent main refinancing operation settled on or before calendar day i.

-^{(&}lt;sup>73) If an institution has no head office in a Member State in which it is established, it has to designate a principal branch which would then be responsible for fulfilling the aggregate minimum reserve requirements of all the establishments of the institution in the relevant Member State.
+^{(&}lt;sup>79) If an institution has no head office in a Member State in which it is established, it has to designate a principal branch which would then be responsible for fulfilling the aggregate minimum reserve requirements of all the establishments of the institution in the relevant Member State.

 7.5.
-Reporting and verification of the reserve base
+Reporting, acknowledgement and verification of the reserve base

 The reserve base items for the application of minimum reserves are calculated by the institutions subject to minimum reserves themselves and are reported to the national central banks within the general framework of the ECB's money and banking statistics (see Annex 4).
-Article 5 of ECB Regulation ECB/1998/15 defines procedures for the confirmation and, in exceptional cases, the revision of the reserve base and the reserve requirement of the institution.
+Article 5 of Regulation ECB/2003/9 defines procedures for the notification and acknowledgement of the reserve base and the reserve requirement of the institution.